jmiemirza/DUA/README.md

 ```

 ## ResNet-26
 We also use ResNet-26 for comparison with some baselines.
-To reproduce these results, please download the [ResNet-26 Checkpoint](https://drive.google.com/file/d/12I_4qlChWMeigej3KcCtU0JyGI69tOxo/view?usp=sharing).
+To run this experiment, download the [ResNet-26 Checkpoint](https://drive.google.com/file/d/12I_4qlChWMeigej3KcCtU0JyGI69tOxo/view?usp=sharing).

 ### ResNet-26 - Results Cifar10C (Level-5 Severity)